For the character sheet of the previous Transformers films, see Transformers Film Series.

 - Small Role, Big Impact: Blitzwing is killed by Bumblebee at the start of the movie, but not before tearing out his vocal processors, inflicting his signature handicap and damaging him enough to lose his memory, which kicks off the film's plot.

-- Starter Villain: He's the first Decepticon Bumblebee encounters in the film.
+- Starter Villain: He's the first Decepticon Bumblebee encounters after arriving on Earth in the film.

 - Villain Ball: Blitzwing successfully incapacitates Bumblebee by ripping out his voice synthesizer and dropping him off a cliff, and moves in to execute the Autobot.
 Instead of doing so from a safe distance with his ranged weaponry, the Decepticon elects to walk up to the scout and finish him off close and personally, allowing the latter to snatch one of Blitzwing's missiles, penetrate it into his hull and blast it, exploding him.

 - You Don't Look Like You: Considering everyone mistook him for Starscream when he made his appearance in the official trailer, as his design greatly resembles that of G1 Seeker.
 The real Starscream however also shows up in the movie.
 Subverted as he has been given Seeker-looking toys in the past, its just he's usually got a more tank-like build too.

 - The Beastmaster: He is the one who deploys Ravage (who is basically a Cybertronian equivalent of an attack dog) to attack Optimus Prime during the opening battle on Cybertron.

 - Big Bad Duumvirate: He appears to be leading the Decepticon forces in the opening battle on Cybertron alongside Shockwave and Starscream.